 Medical Malpractice Attorneys in Seattle

-When we go to the hospital or our doctor's office for an ailment, we expect to receive a proper diagnosis and a plan for treatment – as we should.
+When we go to the hospital or our doctor's office for an ailment, we expect to receive a proper diagnosis and a plan for treatment - as we should.
 We trust our doctors and nurses to be focused and professional in providing healthcare to us and our families.
-However, there are some times when doctors and medical professionals make mistakes during diagnosis, treatment or surgery.
-In some cases, doctors or nurses make such serious errors that patients suffer harm and require additional medical treatment.
+However, there are some times when doctors make mistakes during diagnosis, treatment, or surgery.
+In some cases, these errors are so serious that patients suffer harm and require additional medical treatment.